 Applies to: disopyramide

-Grapefruit juice may increase the blood levels and effects of certain medications such as disopyramide.
+Grapefruit juice may increase the blood levels of certain medications such as disopyramide.
 You may want to limit your consumption of grapefruit and grapefruit juice during treatment with disopyramide.
-However, if you have been regularly consuming grapefruit or grapefruit juice with disopyramide, do not alter the amounts of these products in your diet without first talking to your doctor or other healthcare professional.
+However, if you have been regularly consuming grapefruit or grapefruit juice with the medication, then it is advisable for you to talk with your doctor before changing the amounts of these products in your diet, as this may alter the effects of your medication.
 Contact your doctor if your condition changes or you experience increased side effects.
 Orange juice is not expected to interact.

 Therapeutic duplication warnings

 Therapeutic duplication is the use of more than one medicine from the same drug category or therapeutic class to treat the same condition.
 This can be intentional in cases where drugs with similar actions are used together for demonstrated therapeutic benefit.
 It can also be unintentional in cases where a patient has been treated by more than one doctor, or had prescriptions filled at more than one pharmacy, and can have potentially adverse consequences.

 The recommended maximum number of medicines in the 'antiarrhythmics' category to be taken concurrently is usually one.
 Your list includes two medicines belonging to the 'antiarrhythmics' category:

 Note: The benefits of taking this combination of medicines may outweigh any risks associated with therapeutic duplication.
 This information does not take the place of talking to your doctor.
 Always check with your healthcare provider to determine if any adjustments to your medications are needed.

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|